HM Chief Inspector of Prisons

-His Majesty's Chief Inspector of Prisons is the head of HM Inspectorate of Prisons and the senior inspector of prisons, young offender institutions and immigration service detention and removal centres in England and Wales.
+His Majesty's Chief Inspector of Prisons (commonly HM Chief Inspector of Prisons) is the head of HM Inspectorate of Prisons and the senior inspector of prisons, young offender institutions and immigration service detention and removal centres in England and Wales.
 The current chief inspector is Charlie Taylor.

 HM Chief Inspector of Prisons is appointed by the Justice Secretary from outside the prison service for a period of five years.
-The post was created by royal sign-manual on 1 January 1981 and established by the Criminal Justice Act 1982 on the recommendation of a committee of inquiry into the UK prison service under Mr Justice May.
+The post was created by royal sign-manual on 1 January 1981 and established by the Criminal Justice Act 1982 on the recommendation of a committee of inquiry into the UK prison service under Justice May.

 The chief inspector provides independent scrutiny of detention in England and Wales through carrying out announced and unannounced inspections of detention facilities.
 Their remit includes prisons, young offenders institutions, police cells and immigration service detention centres.
 They are also called upon to inspect prison facilities in Commonwealth dependencies and to assist with the monitoring of Northern Ireland prison facilities.

 The chief inspector is not operationally part of His Majesty's Prison Service or the Ministry of Justice (United Kingdom), and both have been criticised at times in the reports issued by the chief inspector after prison visits, or in their annual report, delivered to the Justice Secretary and presented to Parliament.
 The inspectorate's independence has been interpreted differently by the different holders of the post.
 From the inspectorate of Stephen Tumim onwards, HM Chief Inspector of Prisons has been more willing to speak critically in public of government penal policy.

 There is also a separate post of His Majesty's Inspectorate of Prisons for Scotland, and a HM Inspectorate of Probation.

+Prisons Act 1835

+The Prisons Act 1835 (5 & 6 Will.
+4. c.
+38) was an act of the Parliament of the United Kingdom of Great Britain and Ireland that introduced five paid prison inspectors.

+Sections 2, 5, 6, 11, and 12 of the act were repealed by section 73 of, and the third schedule to, the Prison Act 1865 (28 & 29 Vict. c.
+126).

+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5).